-As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is with warm pita pockets filled with slices of warm lamb, chopped onion, parsley and a sprinkling of sumac.
-Finish with the quintessential salad of fresh tomato and cucumber.
-If your Easter celebration leads you in this direction, I’d include a bowl of hummus and a tabbouleh inspired bulgar wheat salad.
-Alternatively, roast potatoes with all the trimmings are also good.
+As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is stuffed into warm pita pockets with chopped onion, parsley and a sprinkling of sumac.
+Finish with the quintessential tomato and cucumber salad.
+If your Easter celebration leads you in this direction, I’d include a bowl of hummus and a tabbouleh inspired bulgar wheat salad, too.
+Alternatively, roast potatoes with all the trimmings will do the trick.

 Slow-roast lamb shawarma